AthiraNirmal/AthiraNirmal/README.md

-- 👋 Hi, I’m @AthiraNirmal
+- 👋 Hi, I’m @Athira Nirmal
-- 👀 I’m interested Learning anything New!!
+- 👀 I’m interested in Learning anything New!!
 - 🌱 I’m currently learning live migration of Virtual Machines
-- 💞️ Recently
+- 💞️ Recent updates: In Love with "asciidots"
 - 📫 How to reach me : athiranirmalk.an@gmail.com

 <!---